Order 66: Survivors & Victims

 He helped Obi-Wan at the Jedi Temple on Coruscant before escaping.
 He stayed in solitary exile on the swampy planet Dagobah until being visited by Luke (as seen in Episode V — The Empire Strikes Back), who he trained to become a Jedi Knight.

-Ahsoka was on a Republic starship when Order 66 was given, and the clone troopers there with her attempted to eliminate her.
-She was able to remove the biochip of clone Captain Rex — and both faked their deaths and went into hiding.
+After burying the departed, Ahsoka and Rex faked their deaths and went into hiding.
 We meet back up with Ahsoka in The Mandalorian and will soon see more of her story in the Ahsoka TV spinoff.

 Padawan Caleb Dume was on a mission with his master, Depa Billaba, and Clone Force 99 (aka “The Bad Batch” — more on them later) when Order 66 went into effect.
 Due to Depa Billaba’s efforts, some creative lies from The Bad Batch’s Hunter and later intervention by the reformed clone “Grey,” Caleb was able to get away.

-Changing his name to Kanan Jarrus and becoming a Jedi Knight in his own right, we meet up with him in Star Wars: Rebels, where he helps to ignite the Rebellion.
+Changing his name to Kanan Jarrus and becoming a Jedi Knight in his own right, we meet up with him in Star Wars: Rebels, where he helps ignite the Rebellion and train a young Ezra Bridger in the ways of the Force.

 Also seen in Star Wars: Rebels (and soon to appear in live-action in Obi-Wan Kenobi), The Grand Inquisitor was actually a Jedi Temple Guard at the time of Order 66.
 After becoming frustrated with the Jedi Order, he gave in to the Dark Side and ended up leading the Inquisitorius — the group the Empire tasked with continuing the Great Jedi Purge and slaughtering any remaining Jedi who survived Order 66.